green-sprout/docs/docs/docs/general/srs.md

 #### 3.5.2 Testing Strategy
 A comprehensive testing strategy will be implemented, including automated unit tests.
-All features will undergo testing across different desktop devices and browsers to guarantee compatibility and performance.

 ### 3.6 Design Constraints
 **Technology Stack:** The application will be built using Vue.js for the frontend, Spring Boot with Java for the backend, and PostgreSQL as the database.
 These technologies define the framework and limit the design to what is supported by these tools.